hackclub/hackpad/hackpads/foxpad/readme.md

 The rotary encoder is volume control, and can be clicked to mute.

-Clicking any button will slightly adjust the color of the power LED, and the mute key will switch on/off the mute LED, although it might be inverted, since I don't think I can detect host mute status.
+Clicking any button will slightly adjust the color of the power LED, and the mute key will switch on/off the mute LED.

 ### BOM
 - 1x Seeed XIAO RP2040